hartsfield/entersoftdev/README.md

 Warning: This model is still in development and incomplete!

-In order to orient yourself to the paradigm about which is placed before you, It's advised to work through this:
+In order to orient yourself to the paradigm about which you've been placed, It's advised to work through this:

 https://go.dev/doc/articles/wiki/